Xin128/ElectionGuard-COMP413/README.md

   has its own [installation requirements (native C libraries)](https://gmpy2.readthedocs.io/en/latest/intro.html#installation) on Linux and MacOS. **⚠️ Note:** _This is not required for Windows since the gmpy2 precompiled libraries are provided._
 - [poetry 1.1.10](https://python-poetry.org/) is used to configure the python environment.
 Installation instructions can be found [here](https://python-poetry.org/docs/#installation).

+## Robustness & Compatibility

+Testing is always important in any engineering project.
+How do we know that our implementation is correct?

+Since we’re branching out from Microsoft’s python version, there’s one more thing we need to worry about: whether our version is compatible with Microsoft’s.
+That is to say, given the same inputs, we should come up with the exact same outputs as Microsoft’s version.
+To test that our version is correct, we’ve unit-tested each sub-pieces of our implementation.

+To make sure that our version is compatible with Microsoft’s, we built a test factory that contained input-output pairs generated from Microsoft’s version and used this [test factory](testVector.sh) to test against our version.
+Once we ensured that the test factory’s inputs resulted in the same outputs under our typescript version, we were confident that our implementation is compatible with Microsoft’s.

+## Performance

+We performed a benchmark encryption on a large ballot with 20 contests and 10 options.
+On average it takes about 11.3 seconds for entire encryption, about half seconds for each contest.
+With almost 90% of time spent on sequentially excrypting contests, it leaves us possibility for further acceleration by doing parallel encryption.
+The benchmarking ballot we used is considerably large.
+In reality, this large ballot is rarely the case.
+A more realistic use case is from our external collaborator Enhanced Voting, and according to them, our implementation of electionguard takes around 5-6 seconds, while the python version takes around 7 seconds.

 ## Impact